pmaengineering/centralpy/README.md

 Option | Description
 --- | ---
-  --project INTEGER    | The numeric ID of the project.
-ODK Central assigns this ID when the project is created.  (required) --form-id TEXT       | The form ID (a string), usually defined in the XLSForm settings.
+  -p, --project INTEGER    | The numeric ID of the project.
+ODK Central assigns this ID when the project is created.  (required)
+  -f, --form-id TEXT       | The form ID (a string), usually defined in the XLSForm settings.
 This is a unique identifier for an ODK form. (required)
-  --csv-dir DIRECTORY  | The directory to export CSV files to  (default: ./) --zip-dir DIRECTORY  | The directory to save the downloaded zip to  (default: ./) --no-attachments     | If this flag is supplied, then the CSV zip will be downloaded without attachments.
+  -c, --csv-dir DIRECTORY  | The directory to export CSV files to  (default: ./) -z, --zip-dir DIRECTORY  | The directory to save the downloaded zip to  (default: ./) -A, --no-attachments     | If this flag is supplied, then the CSV zip will be downloaded without attachments.
-  --keep INTEGER       | The number of zip files to keep in the zip directory, keeping the most recent.
-The number must be 1 or larger for anything to happen. (default: -1)
+  -k, --keep INTEGER       | The number of zip files to keep in the zip directory, keeping the most recent.
+The number must be 1 or larger for anything to happen.
   --help               | Show this message and exit.

 ## Subcommand: push